paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-046-justice-system-improvement.md

 (2) **Indian assistance** — Any funds appropriated by Congress for the activities of any agency of an Indian tribal government or the Bureau of Indian Affairs performing law enforcement functions on any Indian lands may be used to provide the non-Federal share of a matching requirement funded under this subsection.

+(3) **Limitation on matching funds** — A State, unit of local government, or Indian tribe may not use funding received under any other Federal grant program to pay or defer the cost, in whole or in part, of the matching requirement under paragraph (1).

-(3) **Waiver** — The Director may waive in whole or in part, the match requirement of paragraph (1) in the case of fiscal hardship, as determined by the Director.
+(4) **Waiver** — The Director may waive in whole or in part, the match requirement of paragraph (1) in the case of fiscal hardship, as determined by the Director.

 **(g) Allocation of funds** Funds available under this subchapter shall be awarded, without regard to subsection (c) of this section, to each qualifying unit of local government with fewer than 100,000 residents.
 Any remaining funds available under this subchapter shall be awarded to other qualifying applicants.

+**(h) Expiration of appropriated funds**

+(1) **Definition** — In this subsection, the term “appropriated funds” means any amounts that are appropriated for any of fiscal years 2016 through 2020 to carry out this subchapter.

+(2) **Expiration** — All appropriated funds that are not obligated on or before December 31, 2022 shall be transferred to the General Fund of the Treasury not later than January 31, 2023.

 ### Statutory Notes

 #### References in Text
-The Departments of Commerce, Justice, and State, the Judiciary, and Related Agencies Appropriations Act, 1998, referred to in subsec. (c)(4), is Pub.
+The Departments of Commerce, Justice, and State, the Judiciary, and Related Agencies Appropriations Act, 1998, referred to in subsec. (c)(5), is Pub.
 L. 105–119, Nov.
 26, 1997, 111 Stat.
 2440.
 Provisions under the heading “Violent Crime Reduction Programs, State and Local Law Enforcement Assistance”, 111 Stat.
 2452, are not classified to the Code.

 #### Prior Provisions
 A prior section 2501 of Pub.
 L. 90–351 was renumbered section 2601 and is classified to [section 3797 of this title](./chapter-046-justice-system-improvement.md#section-3797).

 #### Amendments
+2016—Subsec. (c)(2) to (5).
+Pub.
+L. 114–155, § 7, substituted “; and” for “; or” at end of par.
+(3), added par.
+(4), and redesignated former par.
+(4) as (5).

+Subsec. (f)(3), (4).
+Pub.
+L. 114–155, § 5, added par.
+(3) and redesignated former par.
+(3) as (4).

+Subsec. (h).
+Pub.
+L. 114–155, § 3, added subsec. (h).

 2009—Subsec. (f)(3).
 Pub.
 L. 111–8 added par.
 (3).

 2008—Subsec. (a).
 Pub.
 L. 110–177, § 302(d)(1), inserted “and State and local court officers” after “tribal law enforcement officers”.